SteveBarnett/human-centred/_posts/2026-05-25-screen-reader-testing-workshop.md

 ### Testers, not users

 - **Don't worry about trying to have an "authentic" experience.
 That's not really possible!**
-    - If you don't use a SR every day, your experience won't be the same as someone who does.
+    - If you don't use a SR (screen reader) every day, your experience won't be the same as someone who does.
     - Your familiarity with the SR and the way of browsing is very different.
     - You can choose not to use it, some everyday users can't.
-    - But we can (also) do usability testing with everyday users!
+    - To find out about an authentic experience, we can do usability testing with everyday users!
 - **What we're trying to do is to find barriers that someone who uses a SR every day might encounter.**
     - That we can do, and we can compare what it looks like and what it sounds like.